sdellis/tabula-rasa/README.md

 Tabula Rasa has a few additional features that distinguish it from the libraries listed above.
 You may find these helpful, depending on your needs.

-### Play nice with RESTful APIs
+### Persistance via RESTful APIs
 Because Tabula Rasa collections and models are based on Ampersand/Backbone, we get fetch() and save() methods on all our objects.
 The ability to create IIIF resources from external endpoints comes in handy in a variety of scenarios.
 For example, you can easily test your application against the current collection of official fixtures from the IIIF website.
 You can also easily edit  IIIF resources from any endpoint (and save them back if the endpoint supports it), or even stitch resources together from multiple endpoints.
-Finally, you can easily migrate data from one system to another.
+If you like Manifesto convenience methods you can use Tabula Rasa for only setters if you want.
+See this [sample app](https://github.com/sdellis/tabula/releases/tag/v1.0.0-alpha) for an example of how to do that.

 ### Object Observability
 The IIIF Presentation API is intended for front-end use.
 Native Web applications need to manage the state of both objects, and the interfaces used to manipulate these objects.
 Observability is the best way to separate concerns when managing state and, again, as an extension of Ampersand models and collections (which are extensions of ampersand-state), Tabula Rasa objects and models emit a JavaScript event when they are changed.
 This makes it easy to know when to update any views in your application.